230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 For the download of this figure in the VG-PDF format, see AEW8L0NP.PDF.

-Instead of the 15 contrast step on 15 pages Fig. 1 includes the 15 contrast steps on one page and in addition one reference image (with a red frame).
+Instead of the 15 contrast steps on 15 pages Fig. 2 includes the 15 contrast steps on one page and in addition one reference image (with a red frame).
 Usually by visual inspection only one of the 15 outputs shows the intended equal spacing of the colour steps.
 The visual spacing changes with the display reflection of the ambient light.

 The test chart is designed for the relative gamma range 0,475 < gp < 2,105.
 This range corresponds to the (absolute) gamma range 1,20 < ga < 4,8.
-The gamma value g = 2,4 in the middle of this range is known from the lightness L*IECsRGB of the sRGB colour space according to IEC 61966-2-1, compare Fig. 40 and 44.
+The gamma value g = 2,4 in the middle of this range is known from the lightness L*IECsRGB of the sRGB colour space according to IEC 61966-2-1.

 The contrast C=36:1 has the name CP5 in ISO 9241-306 and produces the optimal readability and colour spacing in a standard office.

-In ISO 9241-306:2008 and ed2:2018 a "Gamma slider" is described.
-The gamma slider serves for the creation of an equally spaced output of the reference ISO-test chart (with a red frame in Fig. 1).
+In ISO 9241-306:2008 and ed2:2018 a GammaSlider is described.
+The GammaSlider serves for the creation of an equally spaced output of the reference ISO-test chart (with a red frame in Fig. 2).
 This is then also the recommended ergonomic output for the whole display.

 With the "slider technology" the rgb* values are changed by a power function.
 With a power function the start-rgb* values 0, 0, 0 for Black N and 1, 1, 1 for White W will not change.
 However, for example the three start-rgb* values 0,5, 0,5, 0,5 change to the values 0,25, 0,25, 0,25 for the exponent k=2 or to the values 0,70, 0,70, 0,70 for exponent k=0,5.